1kastner/conflowgen/Readme.md

 pip install --user -e .[dev,ui]
 ```

+After introducing the changed, you can run `run_ci_light.bat` on Windows.
+It executes most of the continuous integration (CI) checks.
+On GitHub, these are implemented as GitHub workflows.
+Once all jobs finish successfully, you can create a pull request if you would like to share your changes with the
+ConFlowGen community.
+You can also run the checks individually which is explained in the following.

 ### Run all tests

 Set up your IDE to use `pytest` in the `tests` subdirectory (relative to the module root directory).